karmaniverous/stan-core/.stan/system/parts/90-response-format.md

    - Forbidden wrappers are not present: `*** Begin Patch`, `*** Add File:`, `Index:` (or similar non‑unified preludes).
    - For new files, headers MUST be `--- /dev/null` and `+++ b/<path>`.
    - For deleted files, headers MUST be `--- a/<path>` and `+++ /dev/null`.
+   - Never mix a Patch and a Full Listing for the same file in the same turn.
    - Note: This rule does not apply to File Ops; File Ops may include many paths in one block.

 2. Commit message isolation and position
-   - The “Commit Message” is MANDATORY.
+   - Normal replies: The “Commit Message” is MANDATORY.
 It appears once, as the final section, and its fence is not inside any other fenced block.
+   - Diagnostics replies (after patch‑failure envelopes): Do NOT emit a Commit Message.

 3. Fence hygiene (+1 rule)
    - For every fenced block, the outer fence is strictly longer than any internal backtick run (minimum 3).
    - Patches, optional Full Listings, and commit message all satisfy the +1 rule.